 Step One: Research

 1. Veganism is now widely discussed and explained.
 No longer a subject left unspoken in the world, there are numerous books available by writers from all walks of life that have become Vegan.
-With this in mind, look for some beginner books that will really show you what Veganism is like.
-Book suchs as, ‘Vegan Freak’, ‘Veganomicon’ or ‘Becoming Vegan’, are all easily available on Amazon (located below, for easy purchasing).
+With this in mind, look for some beginner books that will show you what Veganism is like.
+Books such as, ‘Vegan Freak’, ‘Veganomicon’, or ‘Becoming Vegan’, are all easily available on Amazon (located below, for easy purchasing).
 If you don’t have the money to buy books, any large library should have at least a couple of books on Veganism.
 The Vegan Society also offers endless amounts of information for Vegans on-line.

-- Immersing yourself in Veganism, and the nutrition therein, is vital.
+- Immersing yourself in Veganism, and the nutrition therein is vital.
 Veganism, when planned out correctly, leads to excellent health.
-Obviously, the reverse is also true.
+The reverse is also true.
 Veganism, like any other diet on the planet, can, and sometimes does, go a little pear-shaped.
 Hence, it makes sense to understand the ins and outs of Vegan nutrition.

 Step Two: Implementation